Aircraft Jet Fuel – Frequently Asked Questions (FAQs)Open All Close All

 - The armed forces of the United States.

-Note that a sale of jet fuel to private jets is subject to tax since private jets are not considered a common carrier.
+Note that a sale of aircraft jet fuel to private jets is subject to tax since private jets are not considered common carriers.

-In addition to the exemptions noted above, jet fuel sold to other aircraft jet fuel dealers is not taxable and should be claimed on the proper exemption schedule on their Aircraft Jet Fuel Dealer Tax Return.
-See the Aircraft Jet Fuel Tax Annotations for more information.
+In addition to the exemptions noted above, aircraft jet fuel sold to other aircraft jet fuel dealers is not taxable and should be claimed on the proper exemption schedule on the Aircraft Jet Fuel Dealer Tax Return.
+See the Motor Vehicle Fuel Tax annotations to Aircraft Jet Fuel Tax Regulation 1137 for more information.